Ice Boat No. 3: 1900-1901

 On 20 June 1900, members of the Allied Republican Clubs were treated to a "complimentary river excursion" on the Delaware by local club members.
 A fleet of nine watercraft, including all three of the city's ice boats, was organized for the excursion, which began at 12:15 and included an inspection of the Cramp & Sons shipyard on the way to Holmesburg and Fort Mifflin.
 Onboard refreshments and music were provided for the excursionists, who were returned to their departure points at around 5 pm.

 The 1901 winter season began mildly, but a sudden drop in temperatures in February led to some of the worst conditions on the Delaware in memory.
 Ice Boat No. 3 was placed in commission on 5 February, the other two ice boats re-entering service on the 6th and 8th respectively.
 Ice Boat No. 3 spent most of the night of the 5th clearing ice in the Horseshoe, (Note: City Ice Boat Dept. reports frequently refer to a section of the Delaware River as "the Shoe" or "the Horseshoe", where ice often clogged the river.
 While the location of this section is uncertain, it probably refers to the bend in the river just below the southwest corner of Philadelphia.) and on 7 February, No. 2 and No. 3 successfully refloated the steamer Switzerland, ashore on Chester Island.
-In the afternoon of 21 February No. 3 refloated the barge Baker, aground in the Shoe, and on 26 February refloated the ship Bengalore, ashore at Cherry Island Flats.
+In the afternoon of 21 February No. 3 refloated the barge Baker, aground in the Shoe, and on 26 February refloated the ship Bangalore, ashore at Cherry Island Flats.
 The following day, the three ice boats worked together in the Horseshoe to free 21 vessels trapped in ice, and on 1 March, another 41 vessels were freed by the ice boats.
 With conditions rapidly improving, Ice Boat No. 1 was decommissioned on 6 March, followed by No. 2 and No. 3 on 7 and 9 March respectively, the crews of all three boats being paid and discharged and the boats returned to the City Ice Boat Dept. caretakers in accordance with standard procedure.
 Of the three ice boats, No. 3 spent the longest time in commission for the season, recording 34 days in full commission and another 40 days in commission with half crew.